-Term Description Equity Shares Equity Shares of our Company of face value of Rs.
-10/- each fully paid- up.
+Term Description paid- up.
 Equity Shareholders Persons / Entities holding Equity Shares of our Company Executive Director(s) The Managing Director and Whole-time Director(s) of our Company.
-Group Companies Such Companies as are included in the chapter titled " Our Group Companies " beginning on page 209 of this Prospectus.
-IPO Committee The IPO committee of our Board constituted to facilitate the process of the Offer, as described in the chapter titled " Our Management " on page 184 of this Prospectus.
-ISIN International Securities Identification Number being INE728Z01015 Key Managerial Personnel/KMPs Key Managerial Personnel of our Company in terms of Regulation 2(1)(s) of the SEBI (ICDR) Regulations and as disclosed in the chapter titled " Our Management " beginning on page 184 of this Prospectus.
+Group Companies Such Companies as are included in the chapter titled "Our Group" Total Company Companies" beginning on page 209 of this RHP.
+IPO Committee The IPO committee of our Board constituted to facilitate the process of the Offer, as described in the chapter titled "Our Management" on page 184 of this PUP.
+ISIN Management" on page 184 of this RHP.
+International Securities Identification Number being INE728Z01015 Key Managerial Personnel/KMPs Key Managerial Personnel of our Company in terms of Regulation 2(1)(s) of the SEBI (ICDR) Regulations and as disclosed in the chapter titled " Our Management " beginning on page 184 of this RHP.
 Materiality Policy The policy adopted by our Board on March 3, 2018 for identification of Group Companies, outstanding material litigation and outstanding dues to creditors in respect of our Company, pursuant to the disclosure requirements under Schedule VIII of the SEBI (ICDR) Regulations.
-Memorandum of Association or Memorandum or MOA The Memorandum of Association of our Company, as amended from time to time Nomination and Remuneration Committee The Nomination and Remuneration Committee of our Board, constituted under Section 178 of the Companies Act and as described in the chapter titled " Our Management " beginning on page 184 of this Prospectus.
-Peer Review Auditor An Auditor having a valid Peer Review certificate, in our case being our Statutory Auditors and as mentioned in the chapter titled " General Information " beginning on page 61 of this Prospectus.
+Memorandum of Association or Memorandum or MOA The Memorandum of Association of our Company, as amended from time to time Nomination and Remuneration Committee The Nomination and Remuneration Committee of our Board, constituted under Section 178 of the Companies Act and as described in the chapter titled " Our Management " beginning on page 184 of this RHP.
+Peer Review Auditor An Auditor having a valid Peer Review certificate, in our case being our Statutory Auditors and as mentioned in the chapter titled "General Information" beginning on page 61 of this RHP.
 Promoter Sole promoter of our Company being Mr. Vijay Gupta.
-For further details, please refer to the chapter titled " Our Promoters and Promoter Group " beginning on page 205 of this Prospectus.
-Promoter Group Includes such persons and entities constituting the promoter group of our Company in terms of Regulation 2(1)(zb) of the SEBI (ICDR) Regulations and as disclosed in the chapter titled " Our Promoters and Promoter Group " beginning on page 205 of this Prospectus.
+For further details, please refer to the chapter titled " Our Promoters and Promoter Group " beginning on page 205 of this RHP.
+Promoter Group Includes such persons and entities constituting the promoter group of our Company in terms of Regulation 2(1)(zb) of the SEBI (ICDR) Regulations and as disclosed in the chapter titled "Our Promoters and Promoter Group" beginning on page 205 of this RHP.
 Registered Office The Registered office of our Company situated at The Pentagon, Unit No. 5A, Near Satara Road, Telephone Exchange Shahu College Road, Parvati, Pune 411009, Maharashtra, India.
-Restated Financial Information Restated Standalone Financial Statements The Restated Standalone Financial Statements of our Company.
-The Restated Standalone Financial Information of our Company which comprises of the restated standalone balance sheet, the restated standalone profit and loss and the restated standalone cash flow information for the period ended October 31, 2017 and the financial years ended March 31, 2017, March 31, 2016, March 31, 2015, March 31, 2014 and March 31, 2013 together with the annexures and the notes thereto, which have been prepared in
+Restated Financial Information The Restated Standalone Financial Statements of our Company.
+Restated Standalone Financial Statements The Restated Standalone Financial Information of our Company which comprises of the restated standalone balance sheet, the restated standalone profit and loss and the restated standalone cash flow information for the period ended October 31, 2017 and the financial years ended March 31, 2017, March 31, 2016, March 31, 2015, March 31, 2014 and March 31, 2013 together with the annexures and the notes thereto, which have been prepared in accordance with the Companies Act, the applicable Accounting

-Term Description accordance with the Companies Act, the applicable Accounting Standards and restated in accordance with the SEBI (ICDR) Regulations.
+Term Description Standards and restated in accordance with the SEBI (ICDR) Regulations.
 RoC or Registrar of Companies Registrar of Companies at Pune (Maharashtra), situated at PMT Building, Pune Stock Exchange, 3rd Floor, Deccan Gymkhana, Pune-411004 Maharashtra, India.
 Shareholders Shareholders of our Company Selling Shareholder(s) Rajasthan Trustee Company Private Limited.
-A/C SME Tech Fund RVCF Trust II.
-Stakeholders Relationship The Stakeholders' Relationship Committee of our Board Committee constituted under Section 178 of the Companies Act and as described under the chapter titled "Our Management" beginning on page 184 of this Prospectus.
+A/C SME Tech - Fund RVCF Trust II.
+Stakeholders Relationship The Stakeholders' Relationship Committee of our Board Committee constituted under Section 178 of the Companies Act and as described under the chapter titled "Our Management" beginning on page 184 of this RHP.
 You, your or yours Prospective investors in this Offer